vanleefxp/peano_typ/README.orig.md

 ## Special functions

 Special functions such as the gamma function, zeta function, Gauss error function are too specific to mathematics that they are not included in Typst's built-in `calc` module.
 The `{{name}}.special` sub-module covers these functions.
-For functions that can be defined in the complex field &#x2102;, these functions support input with `{{name}}`'s complex number type.
+For functions that can be defined in the complex field &#x210